 Coffee Hour is Ashdown’s weekly social hour during which snacks and refreshments are provided so that Ashdown residents can take a break from the monotony of graduate life, interact with fellow residents, and in some cases, finally get some dinner after a long day at the lab.
 Held on Thursdays from 8 PM to 9 PM, Coffee Hour is run by Ashdown’s Coffee Hour Committee with financial support from the Ashdown Heads of House.

 Coffee Hour is open to the entire MIT community, not only Ashdown House residents.
-The event always welcomes volunteers – anyone interested can contact email@example.com and/or stop by the Hulsizer Room at 7 PM on Thursday evenings.
+The event always welcomes volunteers – anyone interested can contact email@example.com and/or stop by the Hulsizer Room (NW35-1121) at 7:25 PM on Thursday evenings.
 Come by to meet and make friends while serving your community!

 Coffee Hour History